 Square Tub Method For Calculating How Many Gallons Are in Your Hot Tub

 - Use your tape measure to check the width, length, and depth of your tub.

 - Write down all the numbers in inches,

 - Multiply the length by the width by the depth.

 - Take the result and divide by 1,728 (this is the number that converts cubic inches to cubic feet).

 - Multiply again.
 If your hot tub has seats, multiply the result by 2.4.

+This method also works for a rectangular hot tub.
 Next, let’s check out the round tub method.

 - Measure the diameter of the tub (center your tape measure straight across the middle of the tub).
 Next, take the depth and record these numbers.